 This is Kaltura, Inc.'s initial public offering.
-We are selling 15,000,000 shares of our common stock.
+We are selling shares of our common stock.

-The initial public offering price is \$10.00 per share.
-Prior to this offering, there has been no public market for our common stock.
-Our shares have been approved for listing on the Nasdaq Global Select Market under the symbol "KLTR."
+We expect the initial public offering price to be between \$ and \$ per share.
+Currently, no public market exists for the shares.
+After pricing of the offering, we expect that the shares will trade on the Nasdaq Global Select Market under the symbol "KLTR."